Sahil-Popat-Potale/Pixi_Forge/README.md

-# PixelForge — Intelligent Image Slicing Tool
+# Pixi Forge — Intelligent Image Slicing Tool

-PixelForge is a professional-grade image slicing system that combines pixel-perfect deterministic slicing with optional OpenCV-based intelligent slicing.
+Pixi Forge is a professional-grade image slicing system that combines pixel-perfect deterministic slicing with optional OpenCV-based intelligent slicing.
 It supports batch processing, command-line automation, and a real-time, explainable GUI that visually shows how and why images are split.